chrisguest75/shell_examples/36_git_querying/README.md

 # README
 Demonstrates some examples of using git queries

+TODO:
+* Use the github api to query PR https://cli.github.com/manual/gh_api
+* Iterate over PRs to get the data

 ## Git Extras
 Git extras are a set of helpers for git
 ```sh